Skip to main content

 About

-Mind Over Magic is a single player simulation game with a fantasy theme.
+Mind Over Magic is a single player survival role playing game with fantasy and economy themes.
 It was developed by Sparkypants and was released on February 12, 2025.
 It received positive reviews from players.

 Skip User Reviews